-Company secretary training is vital because a company secretary holds one of the most important and strategic positions within a company.
+A company secretary holds one of the most important and strategic positions within an organisation.
 In many countries, every company must have a company secretary (CoSec) by law.
 The CoSec plays a pivotal governance role and supports the board of directors.

 Who can be a company secretary?

-Anyone over 18 who is a company director can also be a company secretary.
-People who can’t be company secretaries are those disqualified under relevant company law.
+Anyone over 18 can become a company secretary.
+People who cannot be company secretaries are those disqualified under relevant company law.

 What does a company secretary do?

-Being a company secretary will take you into the boardroom, to the organisation’s heart, and you will play a crucial role in ensuring the organisation maintains good governance.
+Being a CoSec will take you into the boardroom, to the organisation’s heart, and you will play a crucial role in ensuring the organisation maintains good governance.
 You will have access to the highest levels of decision-making.

 A CoSec also has quite a few legal obligations: